Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

-More precise relations between the relative motion and the many-body delta-Bose gas ($N\geq 3$) also exist, not just in the case of two particles.
-In the original quantum mechanical context, these relations have appeared in the functional analytic construction, first by Dell'Antonio, Figari and Teta~\cite{DFT:Schrodinger} and then by Dimock and Rajeev \cite{DR:Schrodinger} for an extension.
-The relations also emerge from a very different direction, where the delta-Bose gas determines moments of the stochastic heat equation.
-In this context, a certain diagrammatic representation of the Schr\"odinger semigroup arises \cite{CSZ:Mom,GQT,C:DBG0} and indicates the reducibility of the semigroup to the relative motion and Gaussian transition kernels.
-Below we will discuss the stochastic heat equation and its relation to the delta-Bose gas in more detail.
-Note that the Hamiltonian $\ms L$ has other extensions to Hamiltonians with many-center delta interactions.
-See \cite{AGHH:Solvable} for reviews.
+More precise relations between the relative motion and the delta-Bose gas for $N\geq 3$ also exist, though in a much more involved manner.
+In the original quantum mechanical context, these relations have appeared more or less in the functional analytic constructions going back to Dell'Antonio, Figari and Teta~\cite{DFT:Schrodinger} and then Dimock and Rajeev \cite{DR:Schrodinger}.
+See \cite{GH:Short} for a recent extension of these functional analytic results.
+Moreover, via certain diagrammatic expansions, the Schr\"odinger semigroups of the delta-Bose gas have been proven explicitly, analytically reducible to the relative motions and some free motions obeying Gaussian dynamics~\cite{CSZ:Mom,GQT,C:DBG3+}.
+In more detail, these diagrammatic expansions allow an interpretation of how the relative motions enter locally in the many-body delta-Bose gas, although this local property may be heuristically read off from \eqref{def:H}.

-The construction of the relative motion is proven by Albeverio, Gesztesy, H\o{}egh-Krohn and Holden~\cite{AGHH:2D}, extending in depth Berezin and Faddeev~\cite{BF:Schrodinger} for the analogous Hamiltonian in three dimensions.
-One of the main results in \cite{AGHH:2D} obtains nontrivial realizations of $\ms L$ as a one-parameter family of self-adjoint operators $\Delta_\beta$ with domain $\ms D(\Delta_\beta)\subset L^2(\Bbb C)$, where $\beta$ ranges over $(0,\infty)$.
-The explicit characterization is via the resolvents $(\Delta_\beta+\lambda)^{-1}$ such that the densities of the semigroup $P^\beta_t=\exp\{t\Delta_\beta\}$ satisfy the following formula:
+The construction of the relative motions is obtained by Albeverio, Gesztesy, H\o{}egh-Krohn and Holden~\cite{AGHH:2D}, extending the construction by Berezin and Faddeev~\cite{BF:Schrodinger} for the analogous Hamiltonians in three dimensions.
+One of the main results in \cite{AGHH:2D} identifies realizations of $\ms L$ as a one-parameter family of self-adjoint operators $\Delta_\beta$ with domain $\ms D(\Delta_\beta)\subset L^2(\Bbb C)$, where $\beta$ ranges over $[0,\infty)$ and $\Delta_0$ is just the Laplacian $\Delta_z$.
+These operators can be characterized by the resolvents $(-\Delta_\beta+q)^{-1}$ such that the kernels of the semigroup $P^\beta_t=\exp\{t\Delta_\beta\}$ satisfy the following formula \cite[Theorem~2.2]{AGHH:2D}: